bharathbettagere/mywebpage/_pages/about.md

 ## NewZ

+**My joint work with Ranjitha Prasad and group at IIIT Delhi got accepted at TMLR.
+The work is on theoretical foundations of Continual Learning (CL) using Drift-Plus-Penalty (DPP) method.
+Congratulations!

+**Sumit Sah gave his pre-synopys, and currently he is a visiting student at MBZ, Abu Dhabhi working on the security of LLMs.
+Congratulations, Sumit!

-**Shruti M.** will start her academic journey as an assistant professor at IIIT Dharwad soon.
-Congratulations, Shruti!
+**Shruti M.** started her academic journey as an assistant professor at IIIT Dharwad.
+Congratulations and good luck, Shruti!

 **Shruti M.** successfully defended her thesis on $13$-th June, Friday $2025$.
 Congratulations to her and best wishes!
 First PhD student to graduate from the group.